OneLifeThePro/Roblox-Pro-Extention/README.md

 2. Click on the puzzle piece in the top right corner (Near Profile Picture)

-3. Click "Manage extensions" (Bottom of the pop-up)

-# Alternatively you can enter "chrome://extensions" into the Search Bar #
+3. Click "Manage extensions" (Bottom of the pop-up), Alternatively you can enter "chrome://extensions" into the Search Bar #

 4. Toggle on the "Developer mode" switch located in the top right (If not enabled already)